zxb-97/iForestProject/README.md

 # iForest in java
 This is an implementation of the iForest algoritm in java.
-The project, contains a parser for .npy files and also for .npz files that converts those formats to java arrays.
+The project contains a parser for .npy files and also for .npz files that converts those formats to java arrays.

 ## Requirements